Robert Lee Gilbertson: The Robert L. Gilbertson Mycological Herbarium

-Gil's herbarium is an important legacy.
+Gil's mycological herbarium is an important legacy.
 It contains almost 40,000 wood-decaying and other fungal specimens, especially from Arizona and the western United States, Mexico, Hawaii, Alaska, and the Gulf Coast region.
 He built the collection from almost nothing and accessioned the specimens with minimal assistance.
 In 2005 the University completed the renovation of historic Herring Hall, and the University of Arizona Fungal Herbarium, renamed the Robert L. Gilbertson Mycological Herbarium was inaugurated on Friday, March 11, 2005.
 The names of the fungi were current ones, unusual for wood decay fungi, a group in which genus level reassignments remain common.
 The National Science Foundation recently supplied funding for digitization that currently is underway and should soon be available by searching the herbarium on the Internet.
 The value of Gil's collection has been increased by the precise substrate information and geographical coverage he included for his collections.

 The Herbarium is unique because its specialized collections document the occurrence of a complex, speciose desert mycota in a region once said by proposal reviewers to have no fungi.
 Gil put great stock in the USDA Yearbook of Agriculture (1941) that contained state unit values for precipitation.
 When someone asked why he bothered to plan a foray for the August 1980 MSA meeting with AIBS in Tucson, he was quick to point out that August rainfall in Arizona was almost three times greater than that of Washington state (Gilbertson 1980).
 The collection also houses the vouchers of the many new and rare fungi, large numbers fully documented from Gil's large number of publications.
 The collection is a resource for economically, biographically, and taxonomically important groups of fungi.